Sneha529-oss/Sneha529-oss/README.md

 ---

-### 🌐 Networking Virtual Internship — Cisco
+### • Networking Virtual Internship — Cisco
 **AICTE · Ministry of Education, Government of India** · June 2025 – August 2025

 - Gained practical exposure to **computer networking concepts and technologies**.
 - Worked through networking-related learning modules and hands-on activities.
-- Strengthened understanding of networking fundamentals and their real-world applications.s
+- Strengthened understanding of networking fundamentals and their real-world applications.
 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->